 Use collaboration tools that support asynchronous communication so people can contribute no matter their time zone.
 Rotate meeting times so that no group is always inconvenienced.
 Encourage employees to share their local traditions and celebrate global holidays as a team.

 Culture and connection start with leadership.
-Even though Remote handles logistics, it is your management approach that makes international employees feel like valued members of your team.
+It is your management approach that makes international employees feel like valued members of your team.

 Staying Organized